chakachuu/ren/README.md

   typewriter effects that aren’t always perfect.
   but hey nobody's perfect right?

+- **responsive layout (hopefully)**
-- **responsive layout**  (hopefully) designed to feel natural across devices, though the experience can shift in subtle ways, well onlly *time* will tell.
+  designed to feel natural across devices, though the experience can shift in subtle ways, well only *time* will tell.

 - **small details**
   rotating footers, smooth transitions, and playful microinteractions.